johncarl81/transfuse/documentation.md

 <hr/>
 #### Injector

-There may arise a need to build a dependency graph of a given type outside of a Transfuse dependecy graph.
+There may be a need to build a dependency graph of a given type outside of a Transfuse dependecy graph.
 To solve this, Transfuse offers the capability to define an Injector.
 To define an Injector, simply define an inerface, including methods that return the type of the values users require built and annotate it with @Injector.
-Transfuse will read the interface and implement the appropraite injections.
+Transfuse will read the interface and implement the appropriate injections.

 For instance, the following interface returns an Example type: